 Corneal abrasion (scratch): First aid

-A corneal abrasion is a superficial scratch on the clear, protective "window" at the front of your eye (cornea).
-Your cornea can be scratched by contact with dust, dirt, sand, wood shavings, metal particles, contact lenses or even the edge of a piece of paper.
-Corneal abrasions caused by plant matter (such as a pine needle) usually require special attention as they can cause a delayed inflammation inside the eye (iritis).
+A corneal abrasion is a superficial scratch on the clear, protective "window" at the front of the eye (cornea).
+The cornea can be scratched by contact with dust, dirt, sand, wood shavings, plant matter, metal particles, contact lenses or even the edge of a piece of paper.

 - A gritty feeling in the eye

-In case of corneal abrasion, seek prompt medical attention.
-Left untreated, it could become infected and result in a corneal ulcer.
-Immediate steps you can take for a corneal abrasion are to:
+In case of a corneal abrasion, seek prompt medical attention.
+Left untreated, the abrasion could become infected and result in a sore known as a corneal ulcer.
+In the meantime, take these immediate steps:

 - Rinse your eye with clean water or a saline solution.
 You can use an eyecup or a small, clean drinking glass positioned with its rim resting on the bone at the base of your eye socket.
 If you have quick access to a work site eye-rinse station, use it.
 Rinsing the eye may wash out a foreign object.